microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/menus-and-toolbars.md

 ---
-title: Commands reference
+title: Menus and Toolbars reference
-description: An overview of extensibility commands
+description: An overview of extensibility menus and toolbars
 date: 2023-2-3
 author: rytoth
 ms.author: rytoth